-Summary

-In summary, you should go through the following steps, stopping as soon as you get a display:
+Summary In summary, you should go through the following steps, stopping as soon as you get a display:

-- 1 Reset the values by switching on while the R or Delete key is held down. - 2 Set the monitor type by switching on while the correct numeric key is held down. - 3 Reset the values by switching on while the T or Copy key is held down. - 4 Set the monitor type by switching on while the correct numeric key is held down.
+- 1 Reset the values by switching on while holding down the R or Delete key. - 2 Set the monitor type by switching on while holding down the correct numeric key. - 3 Reset the values by switching on while holding down the T or Copy key. - 4 Set the monitor type by switching on while holding down the correct numeric key.